fluencelabs/examples/quickstart/5-oracle-service/Readme.md

 ## Overview

-An oracle is some device that provides real-world, off-chain data to a deterministic on-chain consumer such as a smart contract.
-A decentralized oracle draws from multiple, purportedly equal input sources to minimize or even eliminate single source pitfalls such as man-in-the-middle attacks or provider manipulation.
-For example, a decentralized price oracle for, say, ETH/USD could poll several DEXs for  ETH/USD prices.
+An oracle is some device that provides real-world, off-chain data to deterministic on-chain consumers such as a smart contract.
+A decentralized oracle draws from multiple, purportedly (roughly) equal input sources to minimize or even eliminate single source pitfalls such as [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)(MITM) or provider manipulation.
+For example, a decentralized price oracle for, say, ETH/USD, could poll several DEXs for ETH/USD prices.
 Since smart contracts, especially those deployed on EVMs, can't directly call off-chain resources, oracles play a critical "middleware" role in the decentralized, trustless ecosystem.

 ```mermaid
     sequenceDiagram